chrisco/gothenburger/README.md

 ## Project Management / Software Development Tooling

-While I typically prefer paper, pen, and a physical board, for this project I will test out www.kanbanflow.com, a tool made by a local guy I met at the excellent [Brewing Agile](https://brewingagile.org/) conference.
+While I typically prefer paper, pen, and a physical board, for this project I will test out [KanbanFlow](http://kanbanflow.com), a tool made by a local guy I met at the excellent [Brewing Agile](https://brewingagile.org/) conference here in Gothenburg.

 Blue and Green cards are User Stories (Blue for MVP features), Yellow cards are Tasks, and Red cards are Bugs.
 Cards are numbered as follows: